Whalefall (film): Production

 In August 2023, just before the book's publication, Imagine Entertainment announced that it had struck a pre-emptive film rights deal for Whalefall.
 In March 2024, 20th Century Studios won a bidding war for distribution for Daniel Kraus' novel and set Brian Duffield as director and co-writer.
 The following year, Austin Abrams was cast as the lead, with Josh Brolin entering negotiations to join.
 Brolin would be confirmed by June, with Elisabeth Shue, John Ortiz, Jane Levy, and Emily Rudd also added to the cast.

-Production was granted a tax credit to film in California, with principal photography beginning on June 9, 2025.
+Production was granted a tax credit to film in California, with principal photography beginning in Los Angeles on June 9, 2025.
 Aaron Morton serves as cinematographer, having previously collaborated with Duffield on No One Will Save You and Spontaneous.
 Scenes were shot at Monterey Peninsula on June 17.

+Music

+Joseph Trapanese composed the score for the film.

 Release

-Whalefall is scheduled to be released in the United States on October 16, 2026 by 20th Century Studios.
+Whalefall is scheduled to be released in the United States on October 16, 2026, by 20th Century Studios.